 To help people enjoy the beauty and wonder of Shelby Bottoms, the Nature Center offers a variety of public programs tailored for all ages.
 Almost all programs are free of charge.
 Programs may be cancelled or modified due to inclement weather, high or low registration, or other factors, so pre-registration is required.
-Please call (615) 862-8539 or email firstname.lastname@example.org to register for programs.
+Please call 615-862-8539 or email firstname.lastname@example.org to register for programs.
+You may register online for some programs on our events page.

 Preschool (ages 3-5) - These programs are designed specifically for young children who are just beginning to develop their innate curiosity for the natural world.